microsoft/TouchDevelop-backend/dockerbuild/README.md

 cd TouchDevelop-backend/dockerbuild
 ```

+Copy `.yotta/config.json` with the right credentials to `yottaconfig.json`.

 Run `node server.js` and create `config.json` file as prompted.

 Then run the server in screen session.
 ```
 screen
 node server.js
-^A^D
+Ctrl-A Ctrl-D
 ```